(This article was published in Homeopathy Links, an international journal from Europe, Sept 2011.)

 (Summary: Misconstruction has surrounded homeopathy ever since its inception.
 Even after 200 years, homeopathy has remained the most misunderstood or ill-understood medical science ever; unfortunately, within the homeopathic profession as well.
 The diversity of viewpoints on the scope of treatment in the profession may not be a healthy sign for the growth of science.
 Homeopathy is among the youngest of medical sciences calling for a modern approach and extensive research.
 Some points related to misinterpretation about various facets of homeopathy, by the homeopaths, are raised and discussed.)

-From dictionaries to the encyclopedia to websites and books, it is almost explicitly explained ‘what is homeopathy’; however, it is equally important to discuss what homeopathy is not.
+From dictionaries to encyclopedias to websites and books, it is almost explicitly explained ‘what is homeopathy’; however, it is equally important to discuss what homeopathy is not.

-Homeopathy is one of the most mysterious science streams, which is highly ill-understood, misunderstood, over-understood and hence there exists confusion in the minds of not only the lay-people (patients) but also the homeopaths themselves.
+Homeopathy is one of the most mysterious science streams, which is highly ill-understood, misunderstood, and over-understood, and hence there exists confusion in the minds of not only the lay people (patients) but also the homeopaths themselves.

 Homeopathy is not a miracle medicine: